 One type of 4X4 system excels off road, while the other is best for boosting traction while traversing slick or snowy roads.

-Generally speaking, most pickup trucks and truck-based sport-utility vehicles offer 4WD as either standard or optional equipment, while all front-drive car-based crossover SUVs and a growing number of both rear- and front-drive passenger cars can be equipped with AWD.
+Generally speaking, most pickup trucks and truck-based sport-utility vehicles offer 4WD as either standard or optional equipment, while all front-wheel-drive car-based crossover SUVs and a growing number of both rear- and front-drive passenger cars can be equipped with AWD.
 Which configuration is best for a given motorist – if it’s needed at all – depends on any number of factors, including the type of vehicle and how it’s intended to be used, and the severity of one’s winters.

 Prior to the late 1980s when they were all truck-based and used primarily by outdoor enthusiasts and tradespeople, sport-utility vehicles were often referred to as “4x4s,” by virtue of four-wheel-drive systems that imbued them with uncanny off-road abilities.
 But back then a motorist had to get out of the truck and manually “lock” the front wheel hubs to send power to all four corners.
 Today’s 4WD systems are much more sophisticated and come in several varieties, each of which is skewed more toward either off- or on-road use.

 The simplest and least expensive type of four-wheel drive is called part-time 4WD.
 Here, the engine powers only the rear axle until the driver pushes a button or shifts a lever to additionally engage the front wheels.
 Most pickups and truck-based SUVs now offer full-time 4WD that allows a driver to choose between rear-drive, 4WD, and a safety minded “automatic” mode that engages the front wheels as needed when sensors detect wheel slippage.
-A third variant called permanent 4WD includes the aforementioned automatic system, but offers no two-wheel-drive option.
-To some degree all wheels receive power at all times.
+A third variant called permanent 4WD includes the aforementioned automatic system, but offers no two-wheel-drive option; to some degree, all wheels receive power at all times.

 Generally, four-wheel-drive systems include “low range” gearing for times when maximum torque is needed, such as getting out of the deepest snow drifts or mud ruts, which makes it the ideal configuration for those living in remote and/or snow-packed areas.
 It’s also best for those who traverse steep unpaved hills and engage in extreme off-road adventures.
 Here, a driver has to either engage a lever or a dedicated switch to enable low-range gearing, but it’s designed to operate only for temporary and low-speed use.

 Available in many passenger cars, virtually all car-based crossover sport-utility vehicles, a few truck-based SUVs, and one minivan (the Toyota Sienna), AWD is similar to permanent four-wheel drive in that it sends additional power to the front or rear wheels as necessary to maintain traction over wet or snowy roads.
-Those living in snowier and/or more remote areas will want to choose an AWD car, particularly if the alternative is a rear-drive configuration that tends not to fare well over slick roads.
+Those living in snowier and/or more remote areas will want to choose an AWD car, particularly if the alternative is a rear-drive configuration that tends not to fare well in terms of traction over slick roads.

-Under normal circumstances some AWD systems will ordinarily send 100 percent of the engine’s power to the front wheels, while others will split the difference between front and rear on a 50/50 basis.
+Under normal circumstances, some AWD systems will send 100 percent of the engine’s power to the front wheels, while others will split the difference between front and rear on a 50/50 basis.
 Many sporty and luxury cars fitted with AWD will send more power to the rear wheels to maintain a sportier rear-drive feel.
 Unlike 4WD, however, AWD does not come with low-range gearing, which means the system isn’t intended for hearty off-road use.

 Some truck-based SUVs and car-based crossovers additionally offer a so-called terrain management system that allows the driver to optimize the vehicle’s four-wheel performance to maximize traction according to separate modes.
 Typically engaged via a dial on the center console, such systems typically include settings for traversing normal pavement, snow, sand, and mud/ruts.